Educator's Human Trafficking Awareness & Prevention Toolkit

 • Blogs on Talking to Kids about Trafficking published by Human Trafficking Search

 • This two-part Human Trafficking Search blog series gives tips, videos, and specific questions to ask when talking to kids about trafficking.
 Part I explains how to start a conversation with children about human trafficking.
-Part II goes how to continue the conversation.
+Part II provides ideas for how to continue the conversation.

 • Guide “How to Talk to Kids about Sex Trafficking